-I am equally committed to process and concept, and always striving to figure out how they can work together.
+I am committed to both process and concept, and strive to discover how they coexist.
 The resulting work is skeletal, alien, organic, playful, emotional, nostalgic but present.
-I honor error, and strive tirelessly toward a balance between questions and answers.
+I honor error, and struggle toward a balance between questions and answers.